carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

 Putting everything together:
 * The ELBO is maximised if the model distribution fits the data distribution, so assuming that the data distribution has independent factors (by being generated under the considered model or otherwise) the model distribution must factorise similarly.
-* From part A, diagonal covariance matrices encourage the decoder's Jacobian to be (approximately) column-orthgonal and, where so, the push-foward distribution over the model manifold factorises into components aligned with latent dimensions (from part B).
+* From part A, diagonal covariance matrices encourage the decoder's Jacobian to be (approximately) column-orthogonal and, where so, the push-forward distribution over the model manifold factorises into components aligned with latent dimensions (from part B).
 * Thus the ELBO is maximised if independent components of the data distribution align with those of the model and if those of the model align with latent dimensions, thus the VAE **aligns independent components that factorise the data distribution with latent dimensions**, which defines *disentanglement*.
    * (Identifiability depends on uniqueness of independent component distributions, analogous to uniqueness of singular values in the linear case).